Marked length spectra of Gromov hyperbolic space

 Our initial focus is on negatively curved non-compact manifolds with finite volume and bounded geometry.
 We present the following theorem: \begin{mthm} Let $M$ be a manifold of dimension $d\geq 2$.
 Suppose $g_1$ and $g_2$ are two complete, finite volume, Riemannian metrics on $M$ with sectional curvature satisfying $-a^2\leq \kappa\leq -b^2<0$.
 If the marked length spectrum of $g_1$ and $g_2$ coincide, then the universal covers of the two metrics are roughly isometric. \end{mthm}

-On the other hand, there's a genuine desire to comprehend the partial rigidity of the marked length spectrum.
-The study of Riemannian manifolds in this context has a rich history.
-It is often the case that information about a proper yet well-structured subset is sufficient to determine the entire marked length spectrum.
-Katok \cite{katok1988four} showed that given a closed manifold $M$, for any homology class $[c]\in H_1(M,\mathbb Z)$, two negatively curved metrics in a fixed conformal class possess the same marked length spectrum if and only if the marked length spectrum map is in agreement for all loops representing $[c]$.
-Gogolev and Rodriguez Hertz \cite{gogolev2020abelian} strengthened Katok's result by showing that it still holds even when the condition `in a fixed conformal class' is dropped.
+On the other hand, there's a genuine desire to comprehend the partial rigidity of the marked length spectrum, a concept that has attracted many works in recent years.
+Partial rigidity refers to the phenomenon where certain subsets of information about a manifold's marked length spectrum can determine or constrain its entire marked length spectrum.
+For example, Katok \cite{katok1988four} showed that given a closed manifold $M$, for any homology class $[c]\in H_1(M,\mathbb Z)$, two negatively curved metrics in a fixed conformal class possess the same marked length spectrum if and only if the marked length spectrum map is in agreement for all loops representing $[c]$.
+Gogolev and Rodriguez Hertz \cite{gogolev2020abelian} further advanced our understanding by strengthening Katok's result, showing that it holds even when the condition 'in a fixed conformal class' is dropped.
 See Remark 6.5 in \cite{gogolev2020abelian}.
 In our previous work \cite{hao2022marked}, we showed that it is enough to consider the restriction of the marked length spectrum to a subgroup with the same limit set as the fundamental group.

 One of the principal focuses of this paper is to extend these results to certain groups that act isometrically on a `good' Gromov hyperbolic space.